 One day, in retrospect, the years of struggle will strike you as the most beautiful—Sigmund Freud

 How To Make It Work For You: Be smart about how you work harder and longer hours to be successful.
 Discover what brings you happiness and focus your energy on those pursuits.
-Then the longer hours and hard work won’t matter because you’ll love what you do.
+Then the long hours and hard work won’t matter because you’ll love what you do.

 4. The Easy Path Does Not Create Strong People